 Rama Sethu or Arichal Munai View Point

-It is believed that this is the place where Lord Rama pointed to the end of his bow and ordered his troops to build a bridge across the sea to reach the Land of Ravana (Sri Lanka) for rescuing his wife Goddess Sita.
+According to legend, this is the sacred spot where Lord Rama pointed the end of his bow and commanded his army to build a bridge across the sea to Lanka (Sri Lanka) to rescue Goddess Sita.
+Therefore, this location holds immense mythological importance.

-The end of Rameswaram and merging of two seas (Bay of Bengal and Indian Ocean) is marked by Arichal Munai or Rama Sethu.
+The southernmost end of Rameswaram and the meeting point of the two seas are collectively identified as Arichal Munai or Rama Sethu.

-Dhanushkodi is located nearly 26 kilometres from Rameswaram bus stand and 24 kilometres from the railway station.
-Regular buses are available from Rameshwaram which is connected to all major cities through road and rail.
-The nearest airport from Dhanushkodi is at Madurai (about 198 kilometres away).
+Dhanushkodi is situated approximately 26 kilometres from the Rameswaram bus stand and about 24 kilometres from the railway station.
+Moreover, Rameswaram connects well with major cities through road and rail networks.
+For air travel, the nearest airport is located at Madurai, nearly 198 kilometres away.

 Epilogue